Rudra-Sketchy/To-do/Readme.md

 # To-Do List App

-A simple to-do list web application built with **HTML**, **CSS**, and **JavaScript**.
+A simple and beautiful To-Do List app built with HTML, CSS, and JavaScript.

 ## Features
 - Add tasks
-- Delete tasks
+- Edit tasks
-- Save tasks in browser local storage
+- Mark tasks as completed

-## How to Use
+- Delete single tasks
-1. Open the app in a browser.
+- Delete all tasks
-2. Add a new task in the input box and click 'Add'.
+- Persistent storage with Local Storage

-3. Your tasks will stay even if you refresh the page!
+## How to Run

-## Setup
+1. Clone the repository
-Simply open `index.html` in your browser!
+2. Open `index.html` in your browser

-## Author
+## License
-- GitHub: [Rudra-Sketchy]
+This project is open-source.
+Feel free to use it for learning! 🚀